Jerrytys/tp/docs/DeveloperGuide.md

 7. **Enhance `find` command to support more flexible searching:**

-   The current implementation of the `find` command only searches by first name, middle name or last name.
+   The current implementation of the `find` command only searches by entire keywords.
 We plan to extend it to support partial words.

    **Example:** Finding by partial name.

    **Current implementation:** Searchable only by entire keywords. (e.g. `find Alex`).

-   **Planned enhancement:** Searchable by partial name (e.g. `find Al` will find a student with name Alex Yeoh).
+   **Planned enhancement:** Searchable by partial words. (e.g. `find Al` will find a student with name Alex Yeoh).

 8. **Enhance `sort` command to support more flexible sorting:**